Shakti (comics)

 Shakti is an Indian comic book character, one of a number of titles published by Raj Comics.
 Her special powers include fire and a third eye.
+She is similar to Thor from Marvel Comics, who lived as the mortal doctor Donald Blake for a time.
+Shakti is a transcending incarnation of Kali, the destroyer of demons.
+She has a raging desire to get justice for women in this man's world.
+Cries of distress from any woman anywhere in the world transform her into a ferocious killer known as Shakti.

+Fictional character biography

 Origin

 Chanda is the host for the spirit of Shakti.
-Chanda was an ordinary housewife, until one day she discovered that her husband had been killing her daughters.
+Chanda was an ordinary housewife until she discovered that her husband had been killing her daughters.
 The monstrosity and injustice of it all opens up the volcano of anger in her, sending the smoke to the heavens.

-The Goddess Kali uses Chanda's body to transform into Shakti, to deliver justice.
+The Goddess Kali uses Chanda's body to transform into Shakti and deliver justice.
 Chanda killed her husband in the form of Shakti.

-Chanda keeps herself busy in hospital and social works.
-She has a third eye which is the sign of the Goddess Kali, but keepsit covered with a headband which she pretends to use to cure her permanent migraine.
+Chanda keeps herself busy in hospital and social work.

-She is similar to Thor from Marvel comics, who lived as the mortal doctor Donald Blake for a time.

-Plot summary

-Shakti is Goddess Kali's transcending incarnation.
-Kali is the destroyer of demons and the last word in woman-power.
-She has a raging desire to get justice for women in this man's world.

-The distress cries from any woman, anywhere in the world, turn her ordinary self of Chanda into a ferocious killer known as Shakti.

-Shakti is Maha Kali - Great Kali.

 Attributes

+Chanda has a third eye, which is the sign of Kali, but she keeps it covered with a headband that she pretends to use to cure her permanent migraine.

-Chanda, the housewife, is extremely simple and not very much educated.
+As a housewife, Chanda is extremely simple and not very much educated.
 She lacks sex appeal, due to which she was disliked by her former husband.
 Her alter ego, Shakti, on the other hand, does not tolerate injustice and crime at all and is also strikingly beautiful.
 Although considered hotheaded and arrogant, she is gracious enough to generate love in people's hearts for one another.
 Physically, she is blue in colour, stands 5 feet and 7 inches in height and weighs about 50 kg.